UMAprotocol/UMIPs/UMIPs/umip-91.md

 It is listed agasint USDT on Bittrex and Kucoin, and in the UST Curve meta-pool (UST+3pool).

-Adding UST as collateral will allow to leverage from it to create new synthetic assets backed by a stablecoin.
-For example, it will allow us, at Jarvis, to launch new liquidity pools based on UST (see [UMIP-34](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-34.md)).
+Adding UST as collateral will allow the creation of new synthetic assets backed by this stablecoin.
+For example, it will allow us, at Jarvis, to launch new liquidity pools based on UST (see [UMIP-34](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-34.md and [UMIP-90](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-90.md))).